sg55kg/Library-project/README.md

 # Library-project
 Odin Library Project

+Update(8/19/21):
+    Trying to add the test book to the library, but so far no luck.
+I've been reading through code examples from other projects and I'm having a hard time deciding what the solution should be.
+It seems like there's several different ways to fix these problems.
+Still working on making the toggle read button work as well.

 Update(8/16/21):
     Working on a button for each new book div that can toggle the read status, but it got messy pretty fast.
 I might need to look at some of the example solutions on Odin if I can't figure it out.
 I think I might need a constructor for every new button.
 Right now the toggle read 'test' function only works on the first button because I used getElementById.
 QuerySelector and QuerySelectorAll didn't seem to help.